UWPCE-PythonCert/Py300/source/ABCs.rst

 Using isinstance with standard ABCs
 -----------------------------------

-This you would do at the top of a funciton to make sure you are working with what you think you are.
+This you would do at the top of a function to make sure you are working with what you think you are.

 Remember that most of the time you can simply use EAFP instead.